carpentries-incubator/managing-computational-projects/_episodes/08-implementation.md

 <img src="https://i.postimg.cc/3wDm4Qw4/Screenshot-2022-02-10-at-19-47-35.png" alt="drawing" width="1000"/>

-> *An example Kanban for researcher project management.
+*An example is Kanban for researcher project management.
 Boards can be given any name.*

-## Collaborative Research Practices

-- Functional programming (approach for reproducibility)
-- Reproducible environment
-- Literate programming: Jupyter Notebook
-- Binderise your repo
+## Collaborating on Computational Projects

+Much research is now collaborative and a shared code repository can be effectively used to enable collaboration at all stages of code development at the analysis and implementation stage.
+Below we discuss selected research practices that allow collaboration while achieving computational reproducibility.

-# Good Code
+### Code Quality

 Writing code often comes down to decisions about when to save time.
 Code fast, and you have a solution within hours or days.